algocount/algocountweb_v2/src/events_md/01-call-for-papers.md

 - What role should journalists play in this context, and how is their work affected by it?
 How do public service media (e.g. RAI, BBC etc.) employ personalization systems?
 How can we preserve editorial principles such as universality, social relevance and serendipity in the personalization era?

+## Conference venue
 The conference will take place at the Science and Technology Museum “Leonardo da Vinci” of Milan on 7 July 2022.
 Contributors are required to send in a 300-word abstract to the following email address: algocountproject@gmail.com.

 The conference will comprise 4 panel presentations and 2 keynote sessions hosting internationally acclaimed scholars as speakers.
 A maximum of 10 papers will be selected for presentation.
 Preference will be given to speakers who plan to attend the conference in person, but a small number of remote presentations (no more than 1 per panel) may be included in the programme.
 Participation to the conference as an attendee (without presenting a paper) will be possible both in person and remotely, via Zoom.

-[scholarship]
+## Important dates
 Abstracts are due by 8 April 2022.
 These should include the author(s) name and position, a short title, and a clear indication of whether they plan to attend the conference in person or remotely.
 Acceptance notices will be given by 30 April 2022.

+## Conference organizing committee
-Conference organizing committee: Alessandro Gandini, Silvia Keeling, Urbano Reviglio, Diletta Huyskes, Luca Giuffrè (University of Milan); Michele Mauri, Beatrice Gobbo, Ángeles Briones (Politecnico di Milano, Density Design); Simona Casonato (Science and Technology Museum “Leonardo da Vinci”, Milan).
+Alessandro Gandini, Silvia Keeling, Urbano Reviglio, Diletta Huyskes, Luca Giuffrè (University of Milan); Michele Mauri, Beatrice Gobbo, Ángeles Briones (Politecnico di Milano, Density Design); Simona Casonato (Science and Technology Museum “Leonardo da Vinci”, Milan).